All Episodes

 They're trying to break the will.

-What do you think um is going to be you know the the outcome of this do you think that UCLA and U.S. Airways are all just going to bend over?
+Do you think that UCLA and U.S. Airways are all just going to bend over?

-No, U.S. Airways is not bending over and they deserve credit and they deserve support for it.
+No, U.S. Airways is not bending over, and they deserve credit, and they deserve support for it.

 That flight crew and that airline deserve to be supported because they have not caved.